Ad implementation policies

 To ensure the effectiveness of Google ads for both our publishers and advertisers, AdSense code is not permitted to be implemented in email messages or newsletters.
 In addition, ad code may not be implemented alongside email messages, such as web-based email programs.

 Publishers are not permitted to distribute Google ads or AdSense for search boxes through software applications including, but not limited to toolbars, browser extensions, and desktop applications.
-AdSense code may only be implemented on web-based pages.
+AdSense code may only be implemented on web-based pages and approved WebView technologies.

 Publishers are not permitted to open Google ads in a new window or alter the result of clicking on an ad.
 For more information, review Opening the ads in a new window.
 Please note that this policy does not apply for AdSense ads served via dynamic allocation through DoubleClick for Publishers (DFP).